ondratu/bitbeam-lib/README.rst

 .. code:: c++

-  module cube_base(x, y, h=1, quad=true, fill_holes=true);
+  module cube_base(x, y, x2=0, h=1, fill_holes=true);
-  module cylinder_base(x, y, h=1, quad=true, fill_holes=true);
+  module cylinder_base(x, y, x2=0, h=1, fill_holes=true);

 Base modules can create two type of base parts.
-First is like frame with fill, second is only triangle.
+First is like frame with fill, second is trapezoid.

-quad : bool
+x2 : number
-  If quad is false, triangle will be generated.
-Quad is **true** by default. fill_holes : bool
+  If is **0**, which is default, that will create cuboid with parallel sides, but when is another than x, that create trapezoid. fill_holes : bool
   If is set to **true**, which is default, base will be full of holes.
 Otherwise only squared arms will have holes.
+Side holes are not in trapezoidal side, and all holes ends in front of this side.

 plate
 `````